jarre1ae/jarre1ae.github.io/index.md

 *Figure: Top view of the aircraft.*

 ### Download Full Report
-For a comprehensive understanding of the project, including detailed technical specifications and design rationale, download the full report: [AE 4690 Group Design Project Report](/assets/docs/AE4690GroupDesignProject.pdf)
+For a comprehensive understanding of the project, including detailed technical specifications and design rationale, download the full report: [AE 4690 Design Project Report](/assets/docs/AE4690GroupDesignProject.pdf)